-Florida Premier Trucking Lawyers: Peterbuilt Predicts Automated Vehicles by 2029 (Sort of)Posted 02 Nov 2015 by Law Office of John M. Phillips
+Florida Premier Trucking Lawyers: Peterbuilt Predicts Automated Vehicles by 2029 (Sort of)Posted 02 Nov 2015 by John Phillips

 The trucking industry has a hope for a major transformation.
 Specifically, Peterbuilt predicts automated vehicles by 2029.
 But wait, there’s more.
 “Truck drivers” will still be in business and in charge of moving people and things in far more advanced fashion, as their vehicles will (I guess) still be manually controlled while everything else is automated.